Steps involved in creating a proposal:

 Make sure that you have a clear understanding of the terms used in the foundation world.
 Always ask about something you do not understand.
 Listed below are frequently used fundraising terms that may be unfamiliar to you:

 Annual Campaign – any organized effort by a nonprofit organization to secure gifts on an annual basis.

 Cause-related Marketing – linking charitable gifts with marketing promotions.

-Endowment Funds – a bequest or gift intended to be kept permanently and invested to provide income for continued support for an organization.
+Endowment Funds – a bequest or gift intended to be kept permanently and invested to provide income for continued support of an organization.

 Seed Money – a contribution used to start a new project or organization.

 If your request is denied, ask why you were turned down.
-The reasons could range from the presentation, writing style and/or format of the document you submitted, to the content of the program for which you are seeking funding.
-It is important to be equipped with accurate information should you attempt to seek funding from this source again, and as you pursue other sources.
+The reasons could range from the presentation, writing style or format of the document you submitted to the content of the program for which you are seeking funding.
+It is important to be equipped with accurate information should you attempt to seek funding from this source again and as you pursue other sources.

-For advice and tips on preparing and submitting competitive grant applications, visit this 2005 article from an issue of the Chronicle of Higher Education.
+For advice and tips on preparing and submitting competitive grant applications, visit this 2005 article from the Chronicle of Higher Education.